tvdboom/ATOM/README.md

 	+ **min_variance_frac: float or None, optional (default=1.)**
 	Remove features with the same value in at least this fraction of the total.
 The default is to keep all features with non-zero variance, i.e. remove the features that have the same value in all samples.
 None to skip this step.
 	+ **max_correlation: float or None, optional (default=0.98)**
 	Minimum value of the Pearson correlation cofficient to identify correlated features.
 A dataframe of the removed features and their correlation values can be accessed through the `collinear` attribute.
-None to skip this step.<br><br>
+None to skip this step.
 	+ **\*\*kwargs:**
 	Any extra parameter for the PCA, SFM or RFE.
 See the sklearn documentation for the available options.<br><br>
 * **fit(models, metric, greater_is_better=True, needs_proba=False, successive_halving=False, skip_steps=0, max_iter=15, max_time=np.inf, eps=1e-08, batch_size=1, init_points=5, plot_bo=False, cv=3, bagging=None)**